Louise Eriksen

-Louise Dannemann Eriksen (born 11 September 1995) is a Danish footballer who plays as a defender for Elitedivisionen club Kolding IF, for which she serves as captain.
+Louise Dannemann Eriksen (born 11 September 1995) is a Danish professional footballer who plays as a defender for Serie A Femminile club SS Lazio.

 International career

 Eriksen appeared for the Denmark national under-16 team in 2011.
 She was selected for an international friendly match with the Danish national team against Finland in April 2017.
 She hasn't made an official debut for the Denmark or been part of the team since.

 Personal life

 Eriksen is the younger sister of the Danish international footballer Christian Eriksen.